 Maja Wessels, First Solar's executive VP, global public affairs, expressed in a recent news report in India that it makes more sense for Indiaâ€™s solar sourcing policy to open up to trade with foreign manufacturers rather than placing a cap on foreign imports.
 Under the Jawaharlal Nehru National Solar Mission, all investors must compulsorily use domestic solar modules and buy 30% of their inputs from local manufacturers.
 India is facing stiff resistance to this local sourcing clause from the US and the EU, according to local and international news reports.

 Wessels has termed the sourcing policy under India's national solar mission as "self-destructive" and said it discourages competition.
 In an Economic Times of India report, Wessels was quoted as saying: â€œThe government needs to facilitate price reduction and competition."

-The protectionist policy of the Indian government is a doubled edged sword for both domestic and foreign companies and investors as the policy casts doubt over future and sustainable growth.
-The country has huge potential for solar generated power and has a target of deploying 1,000 MW of solar power projects by next year and 20,000 MW by 2022.
+The protectionist policy of the Indian government is a double-edged sword for both domestic and foreign companies and investors as the policy cast doubt over future and sustainable growth.
+The country has huge potential for solar-generated power and has a target of deploying 1,000 MW of solar power projects by next year and 20,000 MW by 2022.

 Global thin film market to generate $22bn by 2016

-Asia is expected to grow with relatively higher CAGR of 33.7% for the same period.
-In regards to the application market, BIPV dominated and accounted for 45.5% of the share in 2010, followed grid connected power supply, military & space, consumer electronics among other segments, according to the research report.
+Asia is expected to grow with a relatively higher CAGR of 33.7% for the same period.
+In regards to the application market, BIPV dominated and accounted for 45.5% of the share in 2010, followed grid-connected power supply, military & space, consumer electronics among other segments, according to the research report.

 Granada PV tree reforestation project complete